TERMS & CONDITIONS

 - Either Party may terminate this Agreement immediately at any time by giving the other Party written notice to that effect, if the other Party becomes insolvent or unable to pay its debts as they fall due, enters into a composition or arrangement with its creditors, commences winding-up (whether compulsorily or voluntarily), goes into administration or liquidation or becomes bankrupt, or is placed in the control of a receiver or trustee (whether compulsorily or voluntarily), or any similar such event.

-- We may suspend or terminate the performance of its obligations under this Agreement immediately upon written notice to You if:
+- Either party may suspend or terminate the engagement and its obligations under this Agreement immediately upon written notice if:

 - Any of Our invoice(s) to You remain outstanding seven (7) days after their due date; or

 - Either party have previously provided the other with at least thirty (30) days’ written notice outlining a breach of contract, and a remedy has not been offered within that 30 day period.

 - Early exit